-Bosnia: Power utility EPBiH awaits loan guaranties for new TPP Tuzla unit deal with Chinese EPC contractor31.
-January 2017. / SEE Energy News
+Bosnia: Power utility EPBiH awaits loan guaranties for new TPP Tuzla unit deal with Chinese EPC contractor, SEE Energy News

 In accordance with the law on debt and guarantees of the Federation of Bosnia and Herzegovina (FBiH), power utility EPBiH has submitted a request for granting the loan guarantee for the construction of unit 7 at thermal power plant Tuzla from the Federal Ministry of Finance.